deryayigit/ceng-foundations/digital_signal_processing/README.md

 Example: Audio waveform, analog temperature sensor output.

 ### Discrete Signal
-A signal obtained by measuring the continuous signal at specific intervals and converting it to digital form.
-Example: Audio sampled by an ADC.
+A discrete signal is a sequence of values obtained by **sampling a continuous signal at uniform intervals in time**.
+Each sample represents the amplitude of the signal at that specific time.
+Discrete signals are typically processed digitally using algorithms such as **DFT (Discrete Fourier Transform)**, filters, or difference equations.

+**Summary:**
+A discrete signal is simply a **sequence of sampled values from a continuous signal** and should not be confused with specific analysis techniques applied to it.

 ### Mean (μ)
 Represents the central value of a dataset.